 They promote ethical production methods and prioritize organic materials, fair labor, and safe working conditions.
 With these changes in mind, paying more for a staple item in your closet from a sustainable brand may be worth the cost upfront, as these garments can last longer than those from famous “fast fashion” brands like Shein, Zara, and H&M.

-Consumers can also extend the lifespan of their clothes by repairing them instead of immediately throwing them out if there’s a hole or missing button.
+Consumers can also extend the lifespan of their clothes by repairing them instead of immediately throwing them out.
 Donating clothes that no longer serve a purpose instead of throwing them into landfills is also a sustainable option, and some brands and stores now have recycling programs that can take back unwanted clothes and recycle them properly.

-To make fundamental changes in the fashion industry, there needs to be a deceleration of manufacturing and the introduction of sustainable practices throughout the supply chain, as well as a shift in consumer behavior to decrease clothing purchases and increase garment lifetimes.
+To make fundamental changes in the fashion industry, there needs to be a deceleration of manufacturing and the introduction of sustainable practices throughout the supply chain.
+It also requires a shift in consumer behavior to decrease clothing purchases and increase garment lifetimes.

 Written by Carley Kimball